Miloboss/Miloboss/README.md

 - 📫 How to reach me ...

 Hi!
-My nickname is Milo and my real name is Aung Thet Paing.I started to be interested in web developer from 2021.
+My nickname is Milo and my real name is Aung Thet Paing.I started to be interested in web developer from 2021 Dec.
 So I started learning HTML & CSS on YouTube.

 After that, I continued to study JS, Jquery, Bootstrap, PHP, MySQL, LARAVEL, API.
 Here are a few technologies I’ve been working with recently: